em429/d/README.md

 modes; it's easy to add any that dictd supports.

-You can quickly translate language to language as well:
+You can quickly translate arbitrary language to language pairs as well:

 ```
 d eng hun to preen